 The name of your medicine is BETNOVATE.

-BETNOVATE is available as a cream, an ointment and as a scalp application.
+BETNOVATE is available as a cream and an ointment.

 Your doctor knows which skin conditions BETNOVATE is helpful for.